 Possible solutions to food insecurity

 While HICs have successfully implemented policies (such as the Common Agriculture Policies in the EU) to achieve sustainability in food production, ensuring food security still remains a big challenge in most LICs.
-A number measures can be implemented as a possible solution to food insecurity.
+A number of measures can be implemented as a possible solution to food insecurity.
 These include economic, political and environmental as well as technological solutions.

 a) Economic solution